 Forces the team to continuously monitor progress and compare against a standard

 The best way to ensure that you will deliver a successful program result is to track progress against an objective continuously in a way that gives you early feedback so that course correction is possible.
 Coming up with these measures is not so easy, and this tool provides a framework (notion of half life) and a measure (guides for the value of a half life) so that teams can quickly generate the target for improvement.
 It also reinforces a data driven/evidence based culture that aligns the teams and management.
 Finally, it provides a weekly or monthly reporting tool for progress reporting, if required.

 What are some considerations?

-This estimation technique is most useful for process improvements and change management projects commonly found in IT, HR, and R&D. First check to see if this applies to your initiative.
+This estimation technique is most useful for process improvement and change management projects commonly found in IT, HR, and R&D. First check to see if this applies to your initiative.
 Second, if you can see a different way that improvement might be forecast based on external events (like monthly cycles, or gated by an IT system going live), use those more contextual estimates.
 Finally, organizational and technical complexity are hard to guess – use estimates and then perform a test of reasonableness on the predicted half life.
 If it seems off (or way off) don’t throw out the method, but adjust the half life estimate.

 An organization has recently adopted a new Marketing Requirements Document (MRD) standard and process, but has not yet rolled it out.
 This organization has about 600 members in 4 different sites around the world and has little experience with process rollouts so it does not have a baseline to show management about adoption.
 From experience, this team knows that just declaring that you must do something new doesn’t work – so it has planned many training sessions and creating a support WiKi.
 But how fast should they expect adoption to 90% - i.e. how long will it be before 9 teams out of 10 have the new MRD?